What is Hydroxide?

 When a solution’s pH is less than 7, the solution is considered acidic; if the pH is roughly 7, the solution is neutral; if the pH is greater than 7, the solution is considered base.
 For an acidic solution, then, the hydrogen ion concentration is higher than the hydroxide ion concentration.

 Hydroxide occurs alone when it is in water since acids and bases can neutralize each other in solution, and it is very important in this situation to distinguish between HO and H2O in reactions.

 Is hydroxide harmful?

 The concrete is corrosive, and its solutions are.
-Sodium hydroxide is odorless; thus, odor does not react to dangerous concentrations.
-Sodium hydroxide does not produce systemic toxicity but it is very corrosive and can cause extreme burns in all tissues in which it comes into contact.
+Sodium hydroxide is odourless; thus, the odour does not react to dangerous concentrations.
+Sodium hydroxide does not produce systemic toxicity but it is very corrosive and can cause extreme burns in all tissues with which it comes into contact.

 Why is hydroxide negatively charged?

-In this compound two electrons share oxygen bonds with hydrogen.
-Hydroxide bears a negative charge, since an electron has been absorbed.
-Oxygen, depicted as O, is bound to hydrogen, depicted as H, so we can see that the negative sign is the most negative component of the product.
+In this compound, two electrons share oxygen bonds with hydrogen.
+Hydroxide bears a negative charge since an electron has been absorbed.
+Oxygen, depicted as O, is bound to a hydrogen, depicted as H, so we can see that the negative sign is the most negative component of the product.

 Learn more about the different applications, structure, and properties of Hydroxide (OH−) from the expert faculties at BYJU’S – India’s largest education company.